About Us

 How to Apply: Interested candidates should send a cover letter, resume, and a list of three current references to Lower School Head Cathy North at c.north@severnschool.com.

-How to Apply: Interested candidates should send a resume, cover letter, and at least three professional references to Gregory Jahnigen, Director of Technology, at g.jahnigen@severnschool.com.
+How to Apply: Interested and qualified candidates should send a cover letter, resume, and a list of three current references to Director of Business and Finance Chris Sapienza at c.sapienza@severnschool.com.

 • Lower School Substitute Teachers